Philadelphia Orchestra: 21st century

 In 2003, Christoph Eschenbach succeeded Sawallisch as music director.
 This appointment was controversial because Eschenbach had not conducted the orchestra in over four years and there was a perceived lack of personal chemistry between him and the musicians prior to the appointment.
 At least one early report tried to downplay this concern.
 The orchestra returned to commercial recordings with Eschenbach, on the Ondine label.
-However, in October 2006, Eschenbach and the orchestra announced the conclusion of his tenure as music director in 2008, for a total of five years, the shortest tenure as music director in the history of the Philadelphia Orchestra, along with Pohlig.
+In October 2006, Eschenbach and the orchestra announced that his tenure as music director would end in 2008.
+Eschenbach's total of five years as music director equalled Pohlig's as the shortest in the history of the Philadelphia Orchestra.

-After Eschenbach's departure, the Philadelphia Orchestra was without a music director for four years.
+After Eschenbach's departure, the Philadelphia Orchestra did not name a music director for four years.
 In February 2007, Charles Dutoit was appointed chief conductor and artistic adviser for four seasons, starting in the fall of 2008 and running through the 2011–2012 season.
 This move was made to provide an "artistic bridge" while the orchestra searched for its eighth music director.
-According to news articles from August 2007, the orchestra had now devised a search process in which each musician in the orchestra would have a say in the choice of the next Music Director.
+According to news articles from August 2007, the orchestra had devised a search process in which each musician in the orchestra would have a say in the choice of the next music director.

 Yannick Nézet-Séguin, principal conductor from 2012.

 In December 2008, at the invitation of Dutoit, Yannick Nézet-Séguin made his first guest-conducting appearance with the orchestra.
 He returned for a second series of concerts in December 2009.
-In June 2010, Nézet-Séguin was appointed Music Director Designate, with a scheduled duration under that title from 2010 to 2012, with 2 weeks of scheduled appearances in the 2010–2011 season, and 5 weeks of scheduled appearances in the 2011–2012 season.
-Eventually, in 2012, he was appointed music director, succeeding Dutoit, who subsequently was named conductor laureate of the orchestra.
+In June 2010, Nézet-Séguin was appointed music director designate, with a scheduled duration under that title from 2010 to 2012, with 2 weeks of scheduled appearances in the 2010–2011 season, and 5 weeks of scheduled appearances in the 2011–2012 season.
+In 2012, he was appointed music director; Dutoit was named conductor laureate.
 Nézet-Séguin's initial contract as music director was for 5 seasons, with 7 weeks of scheduled concerts in the 2012–2012 season, 15 weeks in the next 2 seasons, and 16 weeks in the subsequent 2 seasons of his Philadelphia contract.
 In January 2015, the orchestra announced the extension of Nézet-Séguin's contract to the 2021–22 season.
 In June 2016, the orchestra announced a further extension of Nézet-Séguin's contract through the 2025–2026 season.
-In December 2017, the orchestra announced the discontinuation of its relationship with Dutoit and the revocation of his title as its conductor laureate, with immediate effect, in the wake of allegations against him of sexual assault.
+In December 2017, the orchestra announced the immediate discontinuation of its relationship with Dutoit and the revocation of his title as its conductor laureate, in the wake of sexual assault allegations against him.